 This article provides guidance to setup UAVCAN protocol on ArduPilot.

-The UAVCAN protocol should be enabled first.
+The physical CAN port and its driver selected as UAVCAN protocol should be enabled first.
 Please refer to the CAN Bus Setup

 UAVCAN is a lightweight protocol designed for reliable communication in aerospace and robotic applications via CAN bus.
 The UAVCAN network is a decentralized peer network, where each peer (node) has a unique numeric identifier - node ID and that is only one parameter needs to be set for basic setup.

 Detailed description of protocol can be found at https://uavcan.org/